Pukimaa/web/src/pages/blog/sunsetting-tako.md

 I hope you understand my decision and I'm sorry for everyone who was looking forward to the future of Tako.
 Also I am currently thinking about a cool new way to make michu unique and I'm looking forward to it.
 If you wanna be the first to know how and what then sign up at [michu's website](https://michu.framer.website).

+**Searching for an alternative?** Check out [Omni](https://omnibot.io/), it's beta will start soon and I just love the design and the features it has.
+It's also going to be mostly free but has a cheap pricing model for premium features.
+I also just joined their team as a Moderator and hope to do more for them soon.

 Love you all and thanks for the support!